Perturbation analysis on T-eigenvalues of third-order tensors: Perturbation Analysis on Third-Order Tensors

-And note that $\operatorname{unfold}(\mathcal{X})$ is a vector with size $m\ell$, thus this generalized eigenvalue problem based on tensor-tensor product has a close relationship with the classical generalized matrix eigenvalue problem.
-Hence, there are $m\ell$ eigenvalues for the problem (\ref{Gene eig}) if and only if

-If $\mathcal{B} $ is rank deficient, then the set of all the generalized $T$-eigenvalue of $\mathcal{A}$ relative to $\mathcal{B}$ may be finite, empty or infinite. \end{remark}
+It is important to note that $\operatorname{unfold}(\mathcal{X})$ represents a vector with dimensions $m\ell$.
+Consequently, the generalized T-eigenvalue problem (\ref{Gene eig}), based on tensor-tensor multiplication, exhibits a strong correlation with the classical generalized matrix eigenvalue problem \cite{Horn2013}.
+Accordingly, there exist $m\ell$ eigenvalues, accounting for multiplicities, for the problem (\ref{Gene eig}) if and only if $ \operatorname{rank}(\operatorname{bcirc}(\mathcal{B})) = m\ell. $ In cases where the block circulant matrix $\operatorname{bcirc}(\mathcal{B})$ is deficient in rank, the set of generalized T-eigenvalues of $\mathcal{A}$ relative to $\mathcal{B}$ may be finite, empty, or infinite. \end{remark}